 Women’s Ivy: A Good Shirt is Hard to Find

-In any event, I’m very excited to share this week’s Women’s Ivy column over at Ivy Style.
+I’m very excited to share this week’s Women’s Ivy column over at Ivy Style.
 I was so excited to review the beautiful new popovers from one of my favorite contemporary brands, By Merryn.
-Read my full review–and why you need them–today at Ivy Style!
+Read my full review–and why you need them–below.

 When I first started writing about classic style, one of my goals was to highlight the brands that returned manufacturing to the way it was at its best—with care, attention to detail, and a personal touch at each stage of production.
 I wanted to find that ideally-made product for each part of my wardrobe.
 It is a difficult task–too many companies now outsource their production and might not even see the finished garment until it is ready to sell.
 That personal touch has all but disappeared.